tomtomkor/EspressoBrewer/README.md

 ---

 ## 🔌 Wiring

+This guide covers both standard machines and those with a PID controller (e.g., XMT 7100) installed.
+If you don't have a PID, simply use the Main Power (AC Line) directly.

 [ CASE 1: Standard Machine ]
 AC Hot (L) ────▶ [ Dimmer Input L ]
 AC Neut (N) ───┬▶ [ Dimmer N ]